 Enough of that.
 The best thing about Gumi is his personality.
 He may be well over 200# but he is a big teddy bear.
 We can’t wait to see the gorgeous, sweet lambs he gives us!

-This is Siggi.
+This is Sigga.
 She was born in 2014, although she has never been bred.
 She was the product of an unplanned breeding at her farm of origin.
-Siggi was born late in the year and therefore grew slowly.
+Sigga was born late in the year and therefore grew slowly.
 Hopefully 2019 will be her year to finally lamb.
 She is part of our original flock, purchased in Nov 2017.

 Frigg is our smallest ewe, but that doesn’t keep her from being in charge often!
 She was born in April 2017.
 She is the friendliest of all our original ewes and comes running to us every time we come near their paddock or into the barn.
 She is part of our original 2017 flock.